-A Job Safety Analysis is a process to integrate the health and safety principles into a particular job operation.
-In a job safety analysis (JSA), potential hazards for a specific job is identified before they occur and the safest way to perform the job is recommended.
-Such procedures reduce the risk of injury to the working professionals and ensures that the work place is compliant with safety regulations.
-Job safety analysis is also known as job hazard analysis (JHA) or job hazard breakdown and an important step towards the employee safety.
+A Job Safety Analysis is a process to integrate health and safety principles into a particular job operation.
+In a job safety analysis (JSA), potential hazards for a specific job are identified before they occur and the safest way to perform the job is recommended.
+Such procedures reduce the risk of injury to working professionals and ensure that the workplace is compliant with safety regulations.
+Job safety analysis is also known as job hazard analysis (JHA) or job hazard breakdown and is an important step toward employee safety.

 Advantages of Job Safety Analysis

 The main purpose behind job safety analysis are:

 - Identification and evaluation of hazards beforehand help in controlling the risk.

 - Control of incidents and thus minimization of loss.

 - Standardization through creating procedures and work instructions.